Danteh3-lab/dante.website/Dante-website-main/README.md

-# Dante.dev - Personal Website with Authentication
+# Novaware - Personal Website with Authentication

 A modern Next.js website with Supabase authentication integration.